RSuganya25/SimpleChatApp/README.md

 - Understand how socket communication works in Python
 - Build and test a basic TCP client-server application
 - Set up the development environment and write clean, working code
-- Push code to GitHub and begin sprint progress
+- Push code to GitHub and track sprint progress
+- Implement server responses to specific client messages (`greet`, `exit`, and others)

 ---